Healthdirect Free Australian health advice you can count on.

 BCCs start in the basal cells of the skin’s top layer (the epidermis).
 They grow slowly over months or years and rarely spread to other parts of the body.

-What are the symptoms of basal cell carcinoma
+What are the symptoms of basal cell carcinoma?

-Signs of a BCC to look for include:
+Signs of a BCC include:

-• a pearly spot or lump
+• a red or pearly lump or scaly area

-• a sore that doesn’t heal
+• a sore that doesn’t heal, or heals and then gets worse again

 • a sore that bleeds